ajyura/dockerize-jenkins/README.md

   Makefile invokes the defined YML file to build the images, run the containers, stop the containers, and clean the environment.

   ##### Instructions for docker-compose
+   1. Remove indicated comments from the jenkins-master Dockerfile
-   1. Clone this repo to /usr (if another directory is requiredd, you must change the docker-compose.yml file to reflect)
+   2. Clone this repo to /usr (if another directory is requiredd, you must change the docker-compose.yml file to reflect)
-   2. Ensure that docker is running and docker-compose is installed
+   3. Ensure that docker is running and docker-compose is installed
-   3. Build the images
+   4. Build the images

           make build
-   4. Start the Jenkins-master, -data, and -nginx containers
+   5. Start the Jenkins-master, -data, and -nginx containers

           make run
-   5. Connect to the host IP on port 80
+   6. Connect to the host IP on port 80
-   6. **Do not install any plugins**
+   7. **Do not install any plugins**
-   7. Log in to Jenkins using *admin* / *password*
+   8. Log in to Jenkins using *admin* / *password*